dataset-ninja/opedd/ABSTRACT.md

 The authors record all sequences of our dataset using a Stereolabs ZED Camera.
 The stereo camera has a baseline of 120mm and is able to capture video sequences with a side-by-side output resolution of 4416x1242 pixels at 15 frames per second.
 In order to prevent compression artifacts, which can impair detection performance, the video sequences are captured with lossless compression.
 Data was captured in short video sequences of 1 to 50 seconds with a framerate of 15 Hz.

-* **Environments** The authors capture data in different locations to cover a broad range of possible ADAS application scenarios: Meadows, woods, construction sites, farmland and paddocks.
+* **Environments** The authors capture data in different locations to cover a broad range of possible ADAS application scenarios: meadows, woods, construction sites, farmland and paddocks.
 While capturing, emphasis was laid on covering many scenarios that complicate pedestrian detection in offroad environments.

 * **Occlusions** In all of environments, occlusion happens with locally characteristical obstacles like grass, leaves, field crops, construction materials or fences, as well as more unusual barriers like stone walls, garbage bins or objects held by persons (umbrellas, paper files).
 Moreover, the authors took care to include many instances of person-to-person occlusion, oftentimes by a pedestrian standing close to the camera.